Blogs/AI

 Setup Method 2: OpenRouter

-If you want more stable performance and global access, the OpenRouter setup is the ideal choice.
+When I needed more predictable performance and reliable access across regions, I switched to the OpenRouter setup.
+It takes a little more configuration, but the flexibility made it worth it for longer-term use.
 It requires creating an API key, but once done, you get smooth usage across regions.

 Step 1: Get an OpenRouter API Key